next-ivanblanquez/beeva-poc-pygdf/README.md

 ### Introduction
 Proof of Concept with PyGDF at BEEVA.

-Comparison between Pandas and PyGDF, documentation, resources, developer community, learning curve, easy to use and performance behavior at the same processes over the same dataset.
+Comparison between Pandas and PyGDF, documentation, resources, developer community, learning curve, easy to use and performance behaviour at the same processes over the same dataset.

 ### Installation